pglass/iterm-tool/README.md

 go run . -c example.toml
 ```

-If you run the tool again, it will close the existing window, and create a new one and run all
+If you run the tool again with the same config file, it will close the existing window and create a
-scripts from the beginning.
+new one.
 It matches windows based on the `id` in the config file.

+Use the `--stop` flag to easily teardown a window: `go run . -c example.toml --stop`

 Implementation